bernieplug/eepelican/content/blog/removing-inappropriate-feedback.md

 Date: 2016-07-05 11:00
 Image: remove-seller-feedback.jpg
 Tags: Feedback Loop, Amazon, Seller Feedback
-Summary: Frustrated at random, unfair, or otherwise inappropriate negative seller feedback that's bringing down your rating?
-You don't have to be.
-Learn how to fix it here.
+Summary: Are you receiving unfair seller feedback?
+There's an easy fix - learn about it here.
 Status: published

 We’ve already talked about responding to negative seller feedback in [our seller feedback guide](https://efficientera.com/blog/2016/06/a-guide-to-seller-feedback.html), as well as [how to approach negative product reviews](https://efficientera.com/blog/2015/08/3-steps-to-changing-a-negative-amazon-review.html).
 At the end of the day, however, it seems like you always have to take the hit from a negative review.
 You can leave a gracious response, but that review will stay a thorn in your side and bring down your average.